Rybakina downs Swiatek to move into Australian Open semi-finals

 MELBOURNE, Jan 28 : Fifth seed Elena Rybakina booked her place in the Australian Open semi-finals on Wednesday with a dominant second set display to hand six-time Grand Slam champion Iga Swiatek a 7-5 6-1 defeat at Melbourne Park.

-Looking to lift the trophy for the first time, the 28-year-old will take on either Jessica Pegula or Amanda Anisimov for a place in Saturday's final.
+Looking to lift the trophy for the first time, the 28-year-old will take on American Jessica Pegula for a place in Saturday's final.

+Rybakina fired 11 aces and 26 winners as she ended Swiatek's career Grand Slam bid on Rod Laver Arena, winning eight of the last nine games to underline her authority.

 "Really pleased with the win," said Rybakina.
 "We know each other pretty well and I was just trying to stay aggressive.